The following stuff is from CS285, lecture 9.

 Now since we are dealing with NN, we can’t solve it nicely.
 We can use dual gradient descent for this.

-Or we can just do second order Taylor expansion and approximate by , which leads to Natural Gradient.
+Or we can just do second order Taylor expansion and approximate by , Fisher information, which leads to Natural Gradient.
 This is doable since now we convert to a quadratic function: , which makes it easy to do , solvable in closed form.

 If we solve that we got